Skip to contents

 exists

-A function with a single argument key.
-This function should check if there is an object at key in the CAS system.
+A function with a single argument key, where key is a single character string (length(key) is 1) to identify a single object in the CAS system.

 See the "Repository functions" section for more details.